 A Four Part Course

-Limited half-scholarships available for low-income students.
-Contact email@example.com to enquire about partial scholarship opportunity or with other questions.
+Full-Course Cost: $120 for nonmembers, $80 for Bartram’s members, limited half-scholarships available for low-income students.
+Contact firstname.lastname@example.org to inquire about partial scholarship opportunity or with other questions.
 Currently, we are only offering tickets for the full course, but we will open up registration for individual classes if we have enough space.
 Maximum Registration: 30

 Edenspore is the life project and business of Robyn Mello.
 Robyn has spent the last 10 years in the Philadelphia area honing in on her intuition, creativity, and ability to engage with people and planet through permaculture design, environmental research, social justice organizing, herbalism, original music, and lots of walks in the woods.
-She is the former Orchard Director for The Philadelphia Orchard Project and has extensive experience developing original classes geared towards increasing human and ecosystem health.
+She’s been experimenting with making and consuming well-known mushroom medicines since early 2015 and launched Edenspore in 2017 largely as a means to more consciously spread this important knowledge and medicine to the Philadelphia area.
+Mello is the former Orchard Director for The Philadelphia Orchard Project and has extensive experience developing original classes geared towards increasing human and ecosystem health.
 Learn more about Edenspore and all that she has going on at edenspore.com, or follow @edenspore on Facebook and Instagram!